 So, I raised my kids to be happy in whatever career choices they've made in life, whatever choices otherwise they have made in their personal lives.
 I'm only there to support them.

 " Initially having grey hair made me feel unique.
 But now I see a lot of women embracing grey hair.
+So, the sisterhood of the grey women is growing."

 What personality shift did you experience when you decided to go gray and the misconceptions around it?